 Eligibility for the Federal Work-Study Program is determined by established financial need, at least half-time enrollment, and maintaining reasonable academic progress standards as defined by the office of Student Financial Aid and Scholarships.
-Students awarded the Federal Work-Study Program can go to the Student Employment Office to be referred for job interviews.
+Students awarded the Federal Work-Study Program can go to the Student Employment and Career Services office to be referred for job interviews.
 Most positions require 15-20 hours of work per week.
 Referrals for job interviews are based upon availability of funds, student work skills, educational background and interest.
 Eligibility must be determined each semester to continue in the Federal Work-Study Program.

 The Federal Perkins Student Loan is federally funded.
 Awards are based upon available funds, established financial need, at least half-time enrollment, and maintaining reasonable academic progress standards as defined by the office of Student Financial Aid and Scholarships.
 Annual and aggregate limits are imposed based upon classification status.